Updated November 24, 2020

 Strong relationships with your suppliers is key to the success of your business, but that doesn’t mean you can’t try to get the best deal.
 In order to reduce your COGS, develop a systematic approach for negotiating with suppliers, whether new or existing.
 You want your suppliers to be profitable just like you are, but you want to avoid leaving too much money on the table.

-Platforms upon which to negotiate can include: asking for bulk discounts; asking for a discount in exchange for paying invoices more quickly; joining formal or informal buying cooperatives, where multiple retailers can join forces to negotiate for better prices; and periodically sending projects or orders out for scompetitive bid.
+Negotiable items with suppliers and vendors can include: asking for bulk discounts; asking for a discount in exchange for paying invoices more quickly; joining formal or informal buying cooperatives, where multiple retailers can join forces to negotiate for better prices; and periodically sending projects or orders out for a competitive bid.